 Back to Silas S. Brown's home page

-Sound-recorder apps on Android OSStudents recording lectures etc have generally moved from dedicated hardware to mobile 'apps'.
+Sound-recorder applications on Android OSStudents recording lectures etc have generally moved from dedicated hardware to mobile 'apps' (applications).
 Below are my notes comparing some of the available alternatives on the Android platform.
 Usual disclaimers apply.

 I only list apps that: